lilmike/CALexa/README.md

 ```

 #### Sample Utterances:
-Copy the content of the [Sample Utterance file](https://github.com/martin-riedl/CALexa/blob/master/speech_assets/SampleUtterances_DE.txt) to the Sample Utterances field of the Interaction Model tab while using the Alexa Skills Kit for configuration.
+Copy the content of the [Interaction Model definition](https://github.com/nikolauskrismer/CALexa/blob/master/interactionModel.json) to the Interaction Model while using the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) for configuration.